 Once people pull out their wallets and make an initial financial commitment to a company, they’re much more likely to feel comfortable doing so again with your more expensive products down the line.

 Similarly, the entry-level product they purchase is a signal to you of their interests and which particular core product they’ll be likely to purchase later so you can place them on funnels promoting that product.

-This not only improves your chances of a sale but it also builds your relationship with customers for the long-term — you’re making it clear to them that you care about their needs and interests.
-Rather than cluttering their inboxes with non-relevant offers, you’re speaking directly to their pain points as if you were having a personal conversation.
+This improves your chances of a sale, and it builds your relationship with customers for the long-term — you’re making it clear to them that you care about their needs and interests.
+Rather than cluttering their inboxes with irrelevant offers, you’re speaking directly to their pain points as if you were having a personal conversation.

 Your Entry-level Offer Funnel

 You’ll begin offering your entry-level product to your new contacts after they’ve received all the bonus content from opting in to your free value offer during the Attract stage.

 To promote your entry-level product, we recommend this proven series of emails, each pitching your product from different angles.
 You’ll send out one a week so as not to pester your leads but still remain top of mind, and include a link to a sales page in each email.

 - The “personal gain” email: Focuses on the benefits, emotions and positive outcomes that will occur after responding to the offer